The-Z-Labs/cli4bofs/README.md

 In addition to `BOF` execution capability, `cli4bofs` tool can be used to store and present BOF's documentation, like: BOF description, parameters specification, example BOF usage, etc. During the startup the tool looks for `BOF-collection.yaml` file in the current directory and looks for the record regarding chosen `BOF`.

-This repository already contains the yaml collection ([BOF-curated-collection.yaml](BOF-curated-collection.yaml)) of various BOFs that we found useful.
+This repository also contains the YAML collection ([BOF-3rdparty-collection.yaml](BOF-3rdparty-collection.yaml)) for various BOFs that we found useful.
 To take advantage of it just drop the file in the directory with your `cli4bofs` binary and rename it to `BOF-collection.yaml`.
+You're encouraged to additional valuable BOFs to the collection!

-For documenting BOFs, a simple `yaml` schema can be used.
-Example of an yaml BOF specification for our [udpScanner BOF](https://github.com/The-Z-Labs/bof-launcher/blob/main/bofs/src/udpScanner.zig) is shown below:
+Documenting BOFs is very easy and is a matter of creating simple YAML file entry.
+An example of YAML doc entry for our [udpScanner BOF](https://github.com/The-Z-Labs/bof-launcher/blob/main/bofs/src/udpScanner.zig) is shown below:

 ```
 name: "udpScanner"